TheStarAlight/eTraj.jl/docs/src/manual1_targets.md

 ## Molecule

 The `Molecule` object represents a generic molecule, which is implemented in the library as [`Molecule`](@ref).
-The structure of `Molecule` is much more complex than that of atoms because the [Molecular ADK (MO-ADK)](@ref) and [Weak-Field Asymptotic Theory (WFAT)](@ref) features for molecular strong-field ionization require a number of coefficients, which are saved to files for convenience.
+The structure of `Molecule` is much more complex than that of atoms because the [Molecular ADK (MO-ADK) theory](@ref MOADK) and [Weak-Field Asymptotic Theory (WFAT)](@ref WFAT) features for molecular strong-field ionization require a number of coefficients, which are saved to files for convenience.

 ### Initialization, saving and loading